 There are two types of surrogacy arrangements:

-Much of the conflict surrounding surrogacy is a result of issues surrounding the legality of binding agreements agreed to prior to the conception or birth of a child.
-Traditional surrogacy is therefore an approach that carries more legal risk.
+Much of the conflict surrounding surrogacy is a result of issues surrounding the legality of binding agreements agreed to before the conception or birth of a child.
+Traditional surrogacy is, therefore, an approach that carries more legal risk.

 Surrogacy is both a medically and emotionally complex process that involves careful evaluation by medical professionals, and legal professionals to ensure that the procedure is successful for both the surrogate as well as the intended parents.

 As such, the majority of surrogacy conducted in India involves the use of a gestational carrier.

 The initial indication for use of a gestational carrier is a woman who has normally functioning ovaries but who lacks a uterus.